 Medical Center Neighborhood Fund

 The Medical Center Neighborhood Fund was founded as a joint effort of Columbia University Irving Medical Center, NewYork-Presbyterian, and the New York State Psychiatric Institute to enhance the quality of life in the Washington Heights/Inwood community.
 The Fund is dedicated to raising funds for local, nonprofit organizations that offer vital services and opportunities in northern Manhattan.
 Currently, the Fund grants more than 60 awards to local organizations.
 Employees from all three institutions are invited to make a donation and volunteer their time as site visitors.
 Please consider making a donation to the fund today!

 Fort Washington Greenmarket

 The outdoor farmers' market takes place at 168th Street and Fort Washington Avenue, and brings local foods and health education to patients, employees, students and the community.
-The market operates every Tuesday from 8 a.m. to 5 p.m. from July through December.
+The market operates every Tuesday from 8 a.m. to 5 p.m. beginning in the summer through the end of the year.
 In addition to its food offering, the market hosts cooking demonstrations, nutritional counseling and health-related outreach events.
 To learn more about the farmers market, you may visit the GrowNYC website.